-At One Curious Dream, our team of professional wedding planners are so privileged to plan a wide range of weddings for couples getting married across London, Norfolk, Suffolk, Cambridge and Essex, as well as further afield throughout the UK.
+At One Curious Dream, our team of professional wedding planners are so privileged to plan a wide range of weddings for couples getting married across the UK.

 The weddings we plan and design range from huge, extravagant weekend wedding affairs through to smaller, more intimate weddings which are equally as fabulous!
 We’re incredibly fortunate to be hired as a wedding planner by so many different, diverse couples and the range of weddings we plan certainly keeps us on our feet!